ArthurJakobsson/ArthurJakobsson.github.io/_pages/teaching.md

 I realized there was a need for students to receive assistance with both conceptual and concrete skills; specifically debugging as well as memory and proofs were weakpoints for students.
-[Liz Chu](mailto:echu2@andrew.cmu.edu) and I proposed the project and we have since fully developed and presented four bootcamps.
+[Liz Chu](mailto:echu2@andrew.cmu.edu) and I proposed the project and we have since fully developed and presented five bootcamps.
 We hope to observe improvement in these topics.

 More personally, these bootcamps made me realize that I really enjoy the development and the process of teaching!
 They spur me on to pursue a PhD and likely continue in academia afterwards.

 Below, I show examples of content from the bootcamps.
 The code for the examples is not made public, but I include some of the presentations that we have created.